-Except for the time-based vesting restricted shares granted to Ms. Clark, the time-based vesting restricted shares vest one-third on each of the first, second and third anniversary of their grant date and the vesting stock options vest one-fourth on the first anniversary of their grant date and in equal monthly installments thereafter over the next thirty-six months.
-With respect to Ms. Clark, the time-based vesting restricted shares vest 25% on the first anniversary of the grant date and 1/12th each quarter thereafter.
-The performance-based vesting restricted shares and cash units vest upon the Compensation Committee approving the performance metrics for such grants, which is expected to be in or about February 15, 2021.
-Each component is subject to the NEO remaining employed through each such vest date.
+(other than Mr. Hill).
+The time-based vesting stock options vest one-third on each of the first, second and third anniversary of their grant date.
+The performance-based restricted cash units vest upon the Compensation Committee approving the level of performance against pre-established metrics for such grants, and such approval is expected to occur on or about February 28, 2023.
+Each component is subject to the NEO remaining employed through the date of such approval in 2023.
 The time-based vesting helps tie our NEOs' variable realizable compensation to our performance and further align their interests with those of our stockholders.
-See "Description of Awards Granted in 2018," below.
+See "Description of Awards Granted in 2020," below.